 Nevertheless, the fact is that when you discuss translation industry terms, you’ll encounter all of these — and it can be difficult to figure out what the latest bit of alphabet soup and word salad refers to.

-This guide is for those of you who are not familiar with the jargon used in the translation industry should help you understand them a little better.
+This guide is for those of you who are not familiar with the jargon used in the translation industry and it should help you understand them a little better.

 Source language and target language

 Let’s take it to the basics for a moment.
 Sometimes the seemingly ‘obvious’ terms that are bandied about without anyone stopping to explain them just pass us by, so don’t worry if you still get confused about source and target languages.
 Simply put the source language is the language you are translating from (usually the language the text was originally written in) and the target language is the language it is being translated into.
 In a French to English translation, French is the source language and English is the target language.
 These terms are often shortened to SL and TL.

 Not to be mistaken for the popular pet, in the translation industry, CAT is the acronym for Computer Assisted Translation.
 CAT supports and facilitates the translation process.
 Actually, like an actual feline, it has proven to be a great companion… for translators.

 CAT accelerates the translation process by transforming source text into smaller translatable segments and organizing them to make the translation process easier for the human translator.
 As a result, the entire process of translating becomes more time-efficient.
 These computer systems aid translators with the ability to edit and manage their translations — a collaboration between human and computer that results in more efficient translation process.
 However, CAT it is not to be confused with machine translation.